Skip to content

 SAP Sales Cloud V2’s plug-in framework is a genuine improvement over V1’s limited extensibility.
 But custom plug-in development is still custom development.
 Every plug-in needs design, coding, testing, and ongoing maintenance through platform updates.

-We recommend starting with standard configuration and only building custom plug-ins when a clear business case exists.
-“Nice to have” plug-ins have a way of becoming expensive to maintain.
+I always recommend starting with standard configuration and only building custom plug-ins when a clear business case exists.
+“Nice to have” plug-ins have a cheeky way of becoming expensive to maintain.

 Annual License Renewal Increases

-As mentioned above, SAP has been raising cloud renewal prices by 10%+ annually.
-If your initial contract does not cap renewal increases, your year-three license cost could be 20–30% higher than year one.
+As I mentioned above, SAP has been raising cloud renewal prices by 10%+ annually.
+If your initial contract doesn’t cap renewal increases, your year-three licence cost could be 20-30% higher than year one.
 Negotiate renewal caps upfront.
-It is easier to get this concession during the initial sale than during renewal.
+It’s easier to get this concession during the initial sale than during renewal.

 How to Reduce Total Cost of Ownership

-We have deployed SAP Sales Cloud V2 for organisations ranging from 5-person sales teams to 200+ user enterprises.
-The patterns for keeping costs down are consistent:
+We’ve deployed SAP Sales Cloud V2 for organisations ranging from 5-person sales teams to 200+ user enterprises.
+The patterns for keeping costs down are consistent.

 Start with Core Features, Expand Later